jessemonroy650/div-table/README.md

 # div-table
-Test of HTML tables without using &lt;table> but &lt;div> and  appropriate 'display' attributes
+Test of HTML tables without using <table> but <div> and appropriate 'display' attributes.